utilForever/Cubby-v1/README.md

 ## To-do List

-- [ ] Create VoxGame VoxWindow and VoxApplication classes.
+- [ ] Create CubbyGame CubbyWindow and CubbyApplication classes.
-- [ ] Refactor windows functionality into discrete files and using the VoxWindow class.
+- [ ] Refactor windows functionality into discrete files and using the CubbyWindow class.
 - [ ] Add camera controls and movement to mouse and keyboard controls.
 - [ ] Window and renderer resize functionality.
 - [ ] Add proper license.